Bachelor of Science General Accounting 120 Credits | School of Business | Bronx & Dobbs Ferry

 If you currently work or are planning a career in accounting or taxation with a for-profit organization, not-for-profit organization, or a Federal, State or local government, a General Accounting major is for you.

-The program enables you to sit for the Certified Management Accountant (CMA) Examination.
+The program enables you to sit for the Certified Management Accountant (CMA) Examination, but not the Certified Public Accountant (CPA) Examination.
+However, additional appropriate coursework can be completed to address the necessary CPA Examination requirements.

 With a Bachelor’s of Science in General Accounting, you’ll understand the business environment, business concepts and ethical responsibilities.
 You’ll know how to employ accounting principles and procedures for recording and presenting financial results.